vliz-be-opsci/BODC-ldes-demo/LDES_SPEC_CHANGES.md

   a ldes:EventStream ;
   ldes:timestampPath dc:modified ;
   ldes:versionOfPath dc:isVersionOf ;
-  ldes:pollingInterval "PT5M"^^xsd:duration ;
+  ldes:pollingInterval "3600"^^xsd:integer ;
   ...
 ```

 **Explanation:**
 - Added support for the `ldes:pollingInterval` property in the EventStream
 - This property indicates the minimum time clients should wait between polling requests
-- The value is specified in ISO 8601 duration format (e.g., "PT5M" for 5 minutes, "PT1H" for 1 hour)
+- The value is specified as an integer representing the seconds between polls
 - This helps optimize client-server interactions and reduce unnecessary polling
 - The property is configurable through the `polling_interval` variable in `BODC_LDES_demo.py`